bmw-ece-ntust/multimedia-wireless-networks/notes/assignment-2.md

 *  On the first handover (20s), the throughput of AP Network A will increase because after first handover, AP Network A will have 20 STAs and AP Network B will have 12 STAs.
 This results in increase of throughput of AP Network A around 25% to 1.25 MBPs and the throughput of AP Network B will decrease to 0.7 MBPs.
 *  On the second handover (40s), the throughput of AP Network A will decrease to around 1.1 MBPs and then decreasing again to be the same as Network B. The throughput of AP Network B will increasing gradually to 1 MBps to be the same as network A. This is because the STAs do handover again, 10 STAs from AP Network A to AP Network B and 6 STAs from AP Network B to AP Network A. That means that in the end, both AP will have the same sta again, which is, 16 sta.
 So, in the end, both APs will have the same throughput around 1 MBps.

+## 6. Conclusion

+Conclusion of the simulation:
+* NS-3 is a powerful tool for simulating wireless networks.
+It can be used to simulate various scenarios, including handover and mobility.
+* NS-3 can simulate various network protocols, including Wi-Fi, LTE, and others.
+It can also simulate various network topologies and traffic patterns.
+* The simulation shows that the handover is done successfully.
+The STAs will switch from one AP to another AP based on the percentage and specific time that is set in the code.
+* The throughput of the simulation is not ideal because of the interference between the two APs.
+The AP Network A and AP Network B are too close to each other, so the signal will interfere with each other.
+This will cause the throughput to decrease.
+However, the throughput is still above 1 MBPs.
+* The simulation also shows that the throughput will increase after the first handover, and then decrease again after the second handover.
+This is because the STAs do handover again, 10 STAs from AP Network A to AP Network B and 6 STAs from AP Network B to AP Network A. That means that in the end, both AP will have the same sta again, which is, 16 sta.
+So, in the end, both APs will have the same throughput around 1 MBps.

 ## References
 * [NS-3](https://www.nsnam.org/)